 Richard A. Morse

 For three years prior to that, Rick served as the General Counsel for international distributor, Bauer Martinez Studios, where his responsibilities included negotiating and drafting all company documents and serving as production counsel on "the Steam Experiment" starring Val Kilmer and Eric Roberts.
-For the previous two years, Rick held the General Counsel position for Grand Illusions, the production company helmed by multiple Oscar award winning producer, Jonathan Sanger (Elephant Man, Mission Impossible, Vanilla Sky, The Producers) where Rick was also the associate producer/production counsel on Jonathan's film, "100 Feet".
-Prior to that, Rick was General Counsel and Head of Business and Legal Affairs for Entertainment Business Group, its production/development subsidiaries and TV division, working in conjunction with Franchise Pictures under its put deal with Warner Bros on a fantasy slate called "the Runelords" based on the international bestseller.
+For the previous two years, Rick held the General Counsel position for Grand Illusions the production company helmed by iconic multiple Oscar award winning producer, Jonathan Sanger (Elephant Man, Mission Impossible, Vanilla Sky, The Producers) where Rick was also the production counsel on Jonathan's film, "100 Feet".
+Just previously thereto, Rick was General Counsel for Entertainment Business Group, its production/development subsidiaries and TV division, working in conjunction with Franchise Pictures under its put deal with Warner Bros on a fantasy slate called "the Runelords" based on the international bestseller.

-Prior to that stint, Rick held the position of General Counsel/VP of Business and Legal Affairs for iMedia International (formerly Mod Studios) in a JV with Signatures Network (formerly Sony Signatures Network).
-The venture was a cutting-edge production/distribution project, developing innovative digital media including electronic licensed merchandise, ITV and VOD.
-They produced Hollywood Previews, the first monthly interactive video magazine and various electronic licensed merchandise products for recording artists including: Ozzy Osborne, the Eagles, Britney Spears, Incubus, & Elton John, feature films (e.g. "Terminator 3") and sports promotions (e.g. The Dodgers).
+Prior to that stint, Rick held the position of VP of Business and Legal Affairs for iMedia International in a JV with Signatures Network (formerly Sony Signatures Network).
+The venture was a cutting-edge production/distribution project, developing innovative digital media.
+They produced "Hollywood Previews", the world's first monthly interactive video magazine along with various electronic licensed merchandise products for recording artists including: Ozzy Osborne, System of a Down, Britney Spears, Incubus, & Elton John; feature films such as "Terminator 3" and sports promotions (e.g. The Dodgers).

 In The News

-Beverly Hills Times interviews Rick Morse
+Beverly Hilld Timesinterviews Rick Morse

 Variety - Ocean Warrior